 The lifetime allowance

-The lifetime allowance is the total value of all pension benefits you can have without having to pay extra tax.
-If the value of your pension benefits when you take them is more than the lifetime allowance, or more than any protections you may have, you will have to pay tax on the excess benefits.
-This does not include any state pension, state pension credit or any partner’s or dependant’s pension you are entitled to.
+Before 6 April 2023, if the value of your pension benefits when you took them was more than the lifetime allowance, or more than any protections you held, you had to pay tax on the excess benefits.
+This did not include any state pension, state pension credit or any partner’s or dependant’s pension you are entitled to.

-The lifetime allowance covers any pension benefits you have in all tax-registered pension arrangements – not just the LGPS.
+The lifetime allowance covered any pension benefits you had in all tax-registered pension arrangements – not just the LGPS.

 Your lifetime allowance 02:57